AlBurl/FiltEX/README.md

 5. If using Exomiser, enter yml file name as prompted in console (**without ‘.yml’**)
 6. When the script completes the results Excel file can be found in the output folder.

+## Test data

+A test wANNOVAR whole exome sequencing csv file has been included.
+This data was obtained in vcf format from Exomiser download, and was run through wANNOVAR to generate the csv.

 ## Contact

 Alice Burleigh